walljcg/panafel/README.md

 # panafel

+* This repository includes the code file (analysis_worksheet.ipynb) and dll and python helper files associated with the manuscript: (TBD: manuscript # and date).

+* The analysis_worksheet.ipynb file uses dll files that are installed with the 'ArcMET: Movement Ecology Tools for ArcGIS' extension available from www.movementecology.net.

 * The analysis worksheet relies on the Esri ArcMap Desktop environment v10.7.1) with a valid spatial analyst license.
 It requires the x64 python environment is installed (i.e. install the 'Background Geoprocessing' tools).

 * Please update your system PATH environment variables to include the following two entries: